AmazingTaiwo/BAN6420_M5_1/README.md

 # Breast Cancer Classification Using PCA and Logistic Regression

 1. Introduction
-	This project demonstrates how to perform dimensionality reduction using Principal Component Analysis (PCA) and classify breast cancer data using Logistic Regression.
+	- This project demonstrates how to perform dimensionality reduction using Principal Component Analysis (PCA) and classify breast cancer data using Logistic Regression.
-	The dataset used is the `sklearn.datasets.load_breast_cancer`, which contains 	features of malignant and benign tumors
+ 	- The dataset used is the `sklearn.datasets.load_breast_cancer`, which contains features of malignant and benign tumors.
-		1. Analyze the breast cancer dataset.
+  		- Analyze the breast cancer dataset.
-		2. Perform dimensionality reduction using PCA.
+    		- Perform dimensionality reduction using PCA.
-		3. Optimize logistic regression with hyperparameter tuning.
+      		- Optimize logistic regression with hyperparameter tuning.
-		4. Compare classification performance with and without PCA.
+        	- Compare classification performance with and without PCA.
-		5. Visualize results including PCA components, ROC curve, and confusion matrix.
+         	- Visualize results including PCA components, ROC curve, and confusion matrix.

 2. Requirements
 	- Python 3.7+